 We’re here to support you.
 For more information on transitioning to the new Rules, look at the webinars and guidance below.
 You can also reach out to your account manager or send us an email.

-We’re offering webinars to help agencies understand and apply the new Rules.
-These sessions will cover key updates, practical guidance, and opportunities to ask questions.
-Attending the webinars and using these resources will support a smooth transition.
+We ran webinars to help agencies understand and apply the new Rules.
+These sessions covered key updates, practical guidance, and opportunities to ask questions.

-We'll publish more updates to guidance and templates to help agencies shift to the new Rules.
+We may publish more updates as the new Rules continue to be embedded.
 We’ll let you know when new information is available.

 The 5th edition of the Rules is more streamlined, user-friendly and accessible.
 This should make it easier to understand and apply good practice.
 The Rules can be right-sized to all procurements.